-Olivier Klijn works as a landscape architect at H+N+S with the vision of promoting contact between people and their natural environment, with the positive relationship between nature and health in mind.
-In this way he hopes to bring more nature and adventure into the Dutch landscape in his projects.
-He is also passionate about urgent social issues such as climate adaptation and sustainability, often in relation to the water system.
-In addition, he himself is a lover of being outdoors and exercising, which means that he works with great passion to integrate the themes of sport, recreation and nature into design in an integrated manner.
+Olivier Klijn works as a landscape architect at H+N+S with aspiration for promoting meaningful contact with our natural environment, with the positive relationship between nature and health in mind.
+He also works on urgent social issues such as climate adaptation and sustainability, often related to the water system.
+In addition, as decathlete that has to succeed in many events, Olivier works with perseverance on a wide range of different subjects to better our landscape.

 Olivier graduated as MSc in landscape architecture at Wageningen University (WUR).
 During his Bachelor, also landscape architecture at WUR, he followed a six-month Minor at TU Delft.
 This Minor (Neighbourhood of the Future - Green Blue Cities) focused on research by design in the urban outdoor space, with a focus on climate adaptation.
 During his studies, Olivier further specialized in the field of climate adaptation, sustainability and the relationship between nature and health.